Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 4. Prepare Dough

-Add the beaten eggs to the dry ingredients and mix well until you get a homogeneous and sticky dough.
+Add the beaten eggs to the dry ingredients in the large bowl and mix well until you get a homogeneous and sticky dough.

 5. Add Chopped Almonds